pjungwir/postgres-temporal-talk/slides.md

 Note:

-- Can cause a DELETE.
+- Can even cause a DELETE, if our UPDATE spans multiple existing records.